 - Neo Classical Punk Zydeco Rockabilly: As newspaper The Guardian summarized, "By sounding a little like everything you've ever heard, the whole sounds like nothing you've ever heard".
 Grimes herself describes her style as "ADD musics".

-- Older than They Look: She is currently 24 years old, but honestly looks way younger.
+- Older Than They Look: She is currently 26 years old, but honestly looks way younger.

 - One Woman Song: Vanessa.